 A Grand Cayman time

 It is said that Grand Cayman has some of the best diving in the Caribbean, if not the world.
 From our small sample size of experience there, we can’t disagree.
-It has a wall all around the island that, so we are told, drops to about 7000 feet below the surface providing a constant inflow of nutrients attracting the whole food chain to the surface.
+It has a wall all around the island that, so we are told, drops to about 7000 feet below the surface, providing a constant inflow of nutrients attracting the whole food chain to the surface.
 The visibility was tremendous as well.
-We took a refresher and all our dives with Tortuga Divers out of the Morritt’s resort, and they were simply a great crew.
+We took a refresher and did all our dives with Tortuga Divers out of the Morritt’s resort, and they were simply a great crew.
 We had awesome sightings of sharks, turtles, queen and french angelfish, and many other species.
 Denise took a fish identification class on two of my working days and was taught by a marine biologist who really knew his business, flying through the entire book in two sessions.
 Exhausting I would have thought, but Denise ate it up and came out of the class armed with both great local knowledge but also a writing slate she now takes diving with her each time to jot down what critters she saw.

 We’d read that there was a very good set of restaurants here.
 But we didn’t find them, or rather couldn’t afford them.
 We had a few favorite local restaurants that we visited from time to time, but nothing was noteworthy enough to call out here.

 We left Grand Cayman of two minds.
-It would be a difficult recommendation for people who do not dive because of the lack of activities and the expense.
-There are just too many other islands to choose from with more to do and are more reasonably priced.
+It would be a difficult recommendation for people who do not dive because of the lack of other activities and the expense.
+There are just too many other islands to choose from with more to do that are more reasonably priced.
 But if you are a diver, then it almost needs to be on your bucket list, and specifically diving out of the east end of the island is where you want to be.

 Categories: Travel